execriez/LabWarden/README.md

 This example shows how to deploy the SetSafariHomepage mobileconfig to a user or group of users.

 Look in the "/SupportFiles/LabWardenConfigs/Examples/mobileconfig" directory for the file "SetSafariHomepage.mobileconfig".

-Open the file.
+Open the file in a text editor.

 Edit the file to change the "HomePage", then save as a new file called "SetSafariHomepage-Student.mobileconfig".